 What is Kasha and Is It Low Carb?

+How to Make Kasha Low Carb starts with understanding what kasha actually is.
 Kasha refers to a cooked grain dish commonly made with buckwheat groats, a staple in Eastern European cuisine.
 Known for its earthy flavor and nutty undertones, kasha is often served as a side dish or incorporated into soups, salads, and casseroles.
 While traditionally prepared with buckwheat, modern adaptations allow for ingredient substitutions, making it a versatile choice for various dietary preferences.

 Nutritional Profile of Traditional Kasha